R&D Tax Credit Studies | Accelerate Tax & Business Services

 65% of amounts paid to third parties for qualified research performed on behalf of the taxpayer.

-Note: Overhead and indirect expenses do not qualify as QREs per IRS guidance.
+Note: Overhead and indirect expenses do not qualify as QREs under IRS guidance.

 How to Claim